 If the property field is empty, it's best practice to keep the canonical tag in the code and let it point to itself.

-#10 - URL structure in Umbraco
+#13 - URL structure and taxonomy in Umbraco

 In Umbraco the URL structure is quite simple: it follows the content tree structure from the Backoffice.
 That means you can keep your content structured for your editors knowing that it’ll be similarly structured in the URL and in navigation elements like your menu and footer.